 Yet the Bible is advising us that we shouldn’t be – in fact, it’s actually teaching us that trials are our friends and not our enemies.

-By virtue of the fact that this verse says that we shouldn’t think that ‘something strange is happening to us’ when we go through trials, indicates that we should embrace difficulties as character makers, rather character breakers.
+By virtue of the fact that this verse says that we shouldn’t think that ‘something strange is happening to us’ when we go through trials, indicates that we should embrace difficulties as character makers, rather than character breakers.

 My friends today, if you are in the middle of pain because of a trial that you are facing, then don’t dismay, but understand that every Christian is in just the same boat.

-Our trials will be different and will come at different times and seasons in our lives, but be assured of this, they are not a sign that God has left you, but is right there holding your hand to bring you out the other side a better and stronger person for it.
+Our trials will be different and will come at different times and seasons in our lives, but be assured of this: they are not a sign that God has left you, but is right there holding your hand to bring you out the other side, a better and stronger person for it.

 James 1:12 Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love him.